hzyu17/VIMP/README.md

 # Stochastic motion planning as Gaussian Variational Inference

-This repository is dedicated to implementing Gaussian Variational Inference Motion Planning algorithms (GVIMP).
-GVIMP was introduced in the following work:
+This repository is dedicated to implementing Gaussian Variational Inference Motion Planning algorithms (GVI-MP).
+GVI-MP was introduced in the following work:
 **[A Gaussian Variational Inference Motion Planning](https://arxiv.org/abs/2209.05655)**, and the details and complete proofs are included in the work **[Stochastic Motion Planning as Gaussian Variational Inference: Theory and Algorithms](https://arxiv.org/abs/2308.14985)**.
 The latter work also showed the equivalence between the GVI-MP and a classical stochastic control problem.
-Leveraging the duality between inference and stochastic control, we present another algorithm in the latter paper, namely Proximal Gradient Covariance Steering Motion Planning (PGCS-MP).
+Leveraging the duality between inference and stochastic control, we present another algorithm in the latter paper, namely Proximal Covariance Steering Motion Planning (PCS-MP).

 ## Planning-as-inferencec
 The motion planning problem can be formulated as a probability inference, and the (sub-) optimal trajectory is modeled as a posterior probability $p(X|Z)$, $X$ being the trajecotry, and $Z$ is the environment, often represented by the joint space with obstacles.
 In this thread of research we use **[GaussianVI](vimp/gvimp/README.md)** to find a Gaussian distribution that is closest to the posterior.
 We can then sample from the solved Gaussian distribution.